ubccr/ccrdocs/pages/getting-access.md

   is activated, users on that allocation will be able to access the resource.
   More details about ColdFront can be found [here](portals/coldfront.md).

-- __Students, postdocs, and external collaborators__ can contact the faculty member (PI) who is sponsoring your account to request that they add you to their project and allocations.
+- __Students and postdocs__ can contact the faculty member (PI) who is sponsoring your account to request that they add you to their project and allocations.

+- __External Collaborators__ the faculty member you're working with needs to request a CCR account and VPN access by [contacting CCR Help](help.md)

 - __Industry customers__ please [contact CCR Help](help.md) to request access.